-This is day ONE of the new incarnation of this website is going on-line.
-Its content is both managed and published using the superb ZIM Wiki (http://zim-wiki.org/) software which I have been using for nearly 9 months now.
-I have to point out that my main use for ZIM is that of a documentation tool covering the tasks and projects I am doing as a freelancer system administrator/engineer.
-My main ZIM notebook currently contains about 1300 articles/pages - which is a fair indicator that ZIM also scales well.
+My main use for Zim Wiki is that of a documentation tool covering the tasks and projects I am doing as a freelancer system administrator/engineer.
+And at this point I have been using ZIM for about 9 months now with great satisfaction.
+My ZIM notebook currently contains about 1300 articles/pages - which is a fair indicator that ZIM also scales well.
 Some of the CMS/Wiki/documentation (FOSS) tools I have used in the past are - in random order -:

 Here are some reasons why I am using ZIM Wiki now: